ology/techn.ology.net/blog/2021/06/06/macvim-and-the-touch-bar/index.markdown

 ![touchbar-buttons](touchbar-buttons-01.jpg)

+This shows (on my 2017 model Touch Bar) the following "virtual" buttons: Escape, Full-screen, Previous tab, Open new tab, Next tab, Open the vim explorer, Previous git hunk, Toggle the fabulous [gitgutter plugin]() on or off, Next git hunk.
+These are actions that I need to do periodically in vim.

-(By the way, I don't think you can remove the MacVim "Fullscreen" button.)
+(By the way, I don't think you can remove the MacVim "Full-screen" button.)